UDerangell/pyAudioTranscriber/README.md

 # pyAudioTranscriber

-Transcribes MP3 files to text using Python Whisper model Worked on Python 3.12.1
+- Transcribes MP3 files to text using Python Whisper model.
+- Worked on Python 3.12.1
-TODO: Refactor generated code, test newer versions of Whisper and dependencies
+- TODO: Refactor generated code, test newer versions of Whisper and dependencies

-Subdirectories:
+* Subdirectories:
-mp3_files = where you store the MP3 files to be transcribed.
-(Use a program like SmartConverter to convert files from other formats) wav_output = WAV versions of each MP3 file logs = log files for each MP3 file being converted transcripts = output TXT files containing transcript for each MP3 file transcript_env = virtual environment.
+- mp3_files = where you store the MP3 files to be transcribed.
+(Use a program like SmartConverter to convert files from other formats)
+- wav_output = WAV versions of each MP3 file
+- logs = log files for each MP3 file being converted
+- transcripts = output TXT files containing transcript for each MP3 file
+- transcript_env = virtual environment.
 Use PIP to install Whisper and its dependencies.

 Sample Output:
 ```